scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Autonomous System (AS)**: An autonomous system is a network under a common administrative control.
 For example, the network of an Internet service provider, company, or university can constitute an AS.

-**Core AS**: Each isolation domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called core ASes, which are responsible for initiating the path-discovery and -construction process (in SCION called "beaconing").
+**Core AS**: Each SCION isolation domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called core ASes, which are responsible for initiating the path-discovery and -construction process (in SCION called "beaconing").

 **Data Plane**: The data plane (sometimes also referred to as the forwarding plane) is responsible for forwarding data packets that endpoints have injected into the network.
 After routing information has been disseminated by the control plane, packets are forwarded according to such information by the data plane.

 **Endpoint**: An endpoint is the start- or the endpoint of a SCION path.
 For example, an endpoint can be a host as defined in {{RFC1122}}, or a gateway bridging a SCION and an IP domain.
 This definition is based on the definition in {{RFC9473}}.

-**Forwarding Path**: A forwarding path is a complete end-to-end path between two SCION hosts, which is used to transmit packets in the data plane and can be created with a combination of up to three path segments (an up-segment, a core-segment, and a down-segment).

 **Forwarding Key**: A forwarding key is a symmetric key that is shared between the control service (control plane) and the routers (data plane) of an AS.
 It is used to authenticate hop fields in the end-to-end SCION path.
 The forwarding key is an AS-local secret and is not shared with other ASes.

+**Forwarding Path**: A forwarding path is a complete end-to-end path between two SCION hosts, which is used to transmit packets in the data plane and can be created with a combination of up to three path segments (an up-segment, a core-segment, and a down-segment).

 **Hop Field (HF)**: As they traverse the network, path-segment construction beacons (PCBs) accumulate cryptographically protected AS-level path information in the form of hop fields.
 In the data plane, hop fields are used for packet forwarding: they contain the incoming and outgoing interface IDs of the ASes on the forwarding path.